-Antioch Writers' Workshop offers three scholarships annually, with both first and second place awards, for its Annual Summer Program.
+And as always, Antioch Writers' Workshop offers three memorial scholarships annually, named for Bill Baker, Betty Crumrine, and Judson Jerome, respectively, with both first and second place awards, for our annual summer program:

-► First place scholarships are for a full waiver of registration and tuition for the Full Week experience ($775.00 value).
+► First place scholarships are for a full waiver of registration and tuition for the Full Week Option ($775.00 value).

 ► Second place scholarships are for a half waiver of registration and tuition ($387.50 value.)
 Recipients must pay for the other half of the registration and tuition ($387.50.)

 ► For both first and second place awards, recipients must cover their own travel, lodging, food and other accommodations for the week.
 Manuscript critique, book purchases, and other expenses are not covered.